JustinBeaudry/PocketVJ-CP-v3/OSC_Commands.md

 - Plays Video 12

+and so on, currently up to  `/startmaster99`

+`/startmasterone01`

+- Plays Video o1 once

-and so on, currently up to  `/startmaster30`
+and so on, currently up to  `/startmasterone99`

 `/startslave`